Discover more from Pitch + Persuade

 But the research wasn’t a wasted effort.
 These surviving bombers rarely had damage in the cockpit, engine, and parts of the tail.
 This wasn’t because of superior protection to those areas.
 In fact, these were the most vulnerable areas on the entire plane.

-The researchers’ bullet hole data had created a map of the exact places that the bomber could be shot and still survive.
+The researchers’ bullet hole data had created a map of the exact places where the bomber could be shot and still survive.

 With the new analysis in hand, crews reinforced the bombers' cockpit, engines, and tail armor.
-The result was fewer fatalities and greater success of bombing missions.
-This analysis proved to be so useful that it continued to influence military plane design up through the Vietnam war.
+The result was fewer fatalities and greater success in bombing missions.
+This analysis proved so useful that it continued to influence military plane design up through the Vietnam War.

 This story is a vivid example of survivor bias.
 Survivor bias is when we only look at the data of those who succeed and exclude those who fail.